-- 455 One integrated model was created for each observer.
+One integrated model was created for each observer.
 The integrated models updated the prior estimates of the counting uncertainties given the constraints from the independent age model and given each observer's varve thicknesses, varve quality designation, and marker layer identification.
-The models sampled the probability space for 50,000 iterations and the burn-in occurred rapidly in < 100 steps (Appendix A Figure A4).
-The integrated models result in similar cumulative uncertainty to symmetrical varve-only model but are much smaller than the uncertainty estimated by asymmetrical varve-only model (Fig. 6 - 460 and 8).
+The models sampled the probability space for 50 000 iterations, and the burn-in occurred rapidly in < 100 steps (Appendix Fig. A4).
+The integrated models result in similar cumulative uncertainty as the symmetrical varve-only model but much smaller than the uncertainty estimated by the asymmetrical varve-only model (Figs. 6 and 8).
 The integrated models also converge more: the difference in the basal age between observers shrinks to 2.6 %, down from 21.8 % in the symmetrical varve-only model.
-The posterior likelihoods of over- and under-counting are larger than the symmetrical priors (Fig. 2 compared to Appendix A Figure A5).
-They also varied with each varve quality code and with each observer (Appendix A Figure A5).
-The integrated models were more successful at correcting for over- and under-counting for observers 2 and 3 than observer 1 as seen from the more symmetrical cumulative uncertainty for those observers (Appendix 465 Fig, A4).
+The posterior likelihoods of over- and under-counting are larger than the symmetrical priors (Fig. 2 compared to Appendix Fig. A5).
+They also varied with each varve quality code and with each observer (Appendix Fig. A5).
+The integrated models were more successful at correcting for over- and under-counting for observers 2 and 3 than observer 1 as seen from the more symmetrical cumulative uncertainty for those observers (Appendix Fig. A4).

-Each observer's integrated model was combined into one single integrated model, referred to as the 'multiple observers integrated model' (MOIM).
-The MOIM's cumulative age extends to 3137 (3375-2753) varve years or 1120 (1358-736) BCE corresponding to a cumulative uncertainty of -384/+238 years (-13/+7 %) (Table 2).
-The cumulative mean age is older than the symmetrical and asymmetrical varve-only models and the independent model.
-However, the HDR encapsulates the mean age of the radiometric model (Fig. 8b).
-The greatest deviation between the independent model and the MOIM occurs between
+Each observer's integrated model was combined into one single integrated model, referred to as the multiple observer integrated model (MOIM).
+The MOIM's cumulative age extends to 3137 (3375-2753) varve years or 1120 BCE (1358-736 BCE), corresponding to a cumulative uncertainty of -384 to +238 years (-13% to +7%) (Table 2).
+The cumulative mean age is older than the symmetrical and asymmetrical varve-only models as well as the independent model.